YoungFalleN/stepic_course_final_task/README.md

 ## Requirements

-- To run this script you need to extract [ChromeDriver](https://sites.google.com/chromium.org/driver/) to your local disc and add it to system variable PATH.
+- To run tests you need to extract [ChromeDriver](https://sites.google.com/chromium.org/driver/) to your local disc and add it to system variable PATH.

 - Use `pip` to install required packages.
 ```bash